 There are many benefits to getting enough sleep, including improved energy levels, increased alertness, better muscle recovery, and improved coordination.
 Whatever your goals in the gym, getting enough sleep will help.

+Health If you are in the gym to improve your health, it makes sense to make sleep a priority.
 Sleep has a huge impact on our overall health, and insufficient sleep on an ongoing basis is linked to a greater risk of diabetes, stroke, heart disease, and depression.
 People report feeling more stressed when they get less sleep.
 Researchers measure higher levels of the stress hormone cortisol in study participants after they experienced a single night of poor sleep.

 Weight loss